 NIT Bracketology

-The bracket below is our best current prediction of the final NIT bracket.
+The NIT Bracketology below is our best current prediction of the final NIT bracket.
 It is predictive of where things will end up.
 It is not a reflection of where things currently stand.
-(Update: With selection happening today, it is now a reflection of where things stand.)

-If you notice any irregularities or have questions of any sort, please contact me through the information available on our about page or on twitter: @joestunardi.
+If you notice any irregularities or have questions of any sort, please say something in the comments or on twitter: @joestunardi.

-• If you want NCAA Tournament Bracketology, we have that too.
+• If you want NCAA Tournament Bracketology, our model does that too.

 • Regions are ordered as follows: first overall seed; fourth overall seed; second overall seed; third overall seed.